omnidotdev/garden/README.md

 `cd apps/cli`, then `cargo run -- $OUTPUT_FILE`.
 For example, `cargo run -- ../../garden.schema.json`.

+## Generate Types from Schema

+`cd apps/library && bun generate`

 ## Local Development (Library and Web App)

 The app is a landing page and visualizer for Garden schemas.

-### Generate Types from Schema

-`cd apps/library && bun generate`
+From the root directory, run the following:

 ### Building and Running